Kyeongbin-Tom/logp-tpsa-analysis/README.md

 └── README.md # Project overview

 ## 🤔 Conclusion
-The hypothesis was supported.
-TPSA is a significant predictor for LogP.
+The hypothesis was supported: TPSA appears to negatively correlate with LogP.
 The correlation was lower than initially expected, Machine learning models effectively demonstrated the relationship.

 ## 💡 Future Work
 - Try deeplearning models for higher accuracy.